Hunter Biden Laptop Repairman: Twitter Defamed Me, Killed My Business

 John Paul Mac Isaac, the computer technician whose services Hunter Biden procured for laptop repair and data recovery, told Breitbart News on Sunday that his business was destroyed by Twitter’s framing of him as a hacker.

-Mac Issac and his lawyer, Brian Rocco, discussed the status of a lawsuit they filed against Twitter seeking $500 million in damages during an interview with Breitbart News Senior Editor-at-Large Joel Pollak on SiriusXM’s Breitbart News Sunday.
+Mac Issac and his lawyer, Brian Della Rocca, discussed the status of a lawsuit they filed against Twitter seeking $500 million in damages during an interview with Breitbart News Senior Editor-at-Large Joel Pollak on SiriusXM’s Breitbart News Sunday.

 Mac Issac recalled how he came to be in possession of a laptop from Hunter Biden.